ShinRyujin03/CameraAI2/API Documentation.md

 - **DATABASE_IS_NONE**
   - HTTP Code: `503 Service Unavailable`
   - Code: "d01"
-  - Message: Can not connect to thw database
+  - Message: Can not connect to the database

 ## Usage
 ### Human Detection